gotouerina/ComTools/README.md

     perl GenerateVcf.pl input_maf output_vcf speciesList

 ## Convert MAF into MSMC format
+This function is under writing.
 ## Convert MAF into PLINK format
+This function is under writing.
 ## Calculate Convergent Sites
 Today your should modify the subpoplution in scripts and do

     perl ConvergentSelect.pl input_vcf

 ## Generate Count Tree
+This function is under writing.
 ## Cite
 Cite: Please cite website (https://github.com/gotouerina/ComTools) when you use this pipeline, there is no paper published now.